Arun007coder/VHWSL/Readme.md

 If you want to change the port which the server should listen to change port value in settings.ini

-To build this project. run ./Build in terminal in the root of the project

 You can execute commands remotely.

+## Build instructions

+To build this project. run  ...shell ./Build --cb VHWSL v1.0.0 ...

-Made with tutorial of <https://youtu.be/HFnJLv2Q1go>.
+Made with tutorial of <https://youtu.be/HFnJLv2Q1go>